Genealogical processes of sequential Monte Carlo methods and other non-neutral population models under rapid mutation: Introduction

 where $( x )_j = x ( x - 1 ) \ldots ( x - j + 1)$ is the falling factorial, $b_i$ is the number of blocks in $\xi$ which were merged to obtain the $i$th block of $\eta$, and $\nu_k := ( \nu_k( 1 ), \ldots, \nu_k( N ) )$ are the family sizes in generation $k$:

-The counterexample in \cite{rubenthaler:2023+} shows that this formula is valid when fitness is not hereditary so that $\nu_k$ and $\nu_j$ are independent whenever $k \neq j$, but is not a correct description of the underlying particle system in general.
+The assumption underlying \eqref{eq:neutral_transition_probability} has been called the \textit{random assignment condition}, since the right-hand side arises as the correct transition probability whenever conditional assignment of offspring to parents given family sizes is uniform (c.f.\ \cite[page 439, assumption 2]{mohle1998}).
+The counterexample in \cite{rubenthaler:2023+} shows that this formula is valid when fitness is not hereditary so that $\nu_k$ and $\nu_j$ are independent whenever $k \neq j$, but is not a correct description of the underlying particle system when fitness is inherited because family sizes do not D-separate generations \cite[Figure 1]{brownetal:2021}.
+See \cite[Chapter 3]{pearl:1988} for details of D-separation.
 In settings with hereditary fitness, the probability which would be required in the convergence argument of \cite{koskela2020annals} instead of \eqref{eq:neutral_transition_probability} is

-which does not equal the right-hand side of \eqref{eq:neutral_transition_probability}.
+which is not equal to the right-hand side of \eqref{eq:neutral_transition_probability}.
+Our Theorem \ref{thm:main_result} replaces conditioning on family sizes with conditioning on particle locations (or equivalently, particle fitnesses), which suffice for D-separation.
+Hence our theorem applies to models with hereditary fitness, for which random assignment does not hold.

 In this article we replace \eqref{eq:neutral_transition_probability} with a valid expression, and show that the main results of \cite{brown:2021, brownetal:2021, brownetal:2023, koskela2020annals} are true under an additional assumption (specifically, \eqref{kingman_assumption_4} in Theorem \ref{thm:main_result} below).
 In addition to the correction, we also present a substantially simplified proof which is shorter than its equivalent in either \cite{koskela2020annals} or \cite{brownetal:2023}, despite the fact that the theorem statement combines the main results of both of these predecessor articles.
 The proof technique, which may be of independent interest, is based on analysing single holding times of a non-Markovian jump process, and stitching them together to obtain a Markovian scaling limit.